 Major biotechnology and pharmaceutical companies, including Novo Nordisk, Merck and GlaxoSmithKline, are attracted to North Carolina where they find the largest research park in the country and three Tier 1 research universities.

-North Carolina is the second-largest financial center in the nation because we invest in global connectivity and developing top-quality talent.
+North Carolina is the third-largest financial center in the nation because we invest in global connectivity and developing top-quality talent.
 Companies focused on business and financial services that have major operations here include AT&T, Bank of America, Microsoft, TIAA, Wells Fargo and many more.

 The lowest corporate income tax rate in the Southeast, a low cost of living and four international airports are just a few of the reasons Bank of America, Lowe’s, Nucor, Sealed Air and many others are headquartered here.